gradyco225/gradyco225/README.md

 [Link to Repository](https://github.com/gradyco225/ZombieDice)

-Developing an application using Java.
-The program plays the tabletop game Zombie Dice, which is a classic my family plays when we don't want to spend an hour explaining the rules to someone new.
+Zombie Dice is a tabletop game my family plays that has pretty simple rules.
+It's one we often play when we have friends over who want to play a game with us, but we also don't want to spend an hour explaining all the rules to them.
+The object of the game is to roll 13 "brains" before your opponents.
+Each player takes turns rolling the dice.
+If the player rolls 3 shotguns in their round, their round's total is 0 and the game moves onto the next player.
+Once a player "banks" 13 or more brains, the round continues until each player has rolled that round and then player with the most brains wins!

+This is currently only a command line based application, but I am looking to make it into a website.

 ### Tournament Tracker Application
 <img alt="Static Badge" src="https://img.shields.io/badge/STATUS-%20COMPLETE-%20green">

 [Link to Repository](https://github.com/gradyco225/TournamentTracker)

-Developed a C#/ .NET application for tracking tournaments like college basketball's March Madness.
-The program creates and manages tournaments and teams.
-The application will send emails to update players on their next played game.
+Before I started the Tech Elevator program, I wanted to write an application to start to get my feet wet again coding.
+I had experience in college and a little bit on the job, but I wanted to do something to prove to myself I can do this.
+My brother recommended a [youtube tutorial](https://www.youtube.com/playlist?list=PLLWMQd6PeGY3t63w-8MMIjIyYS7MsFcCi) from a creator named Tim Corey.
+Tim did a great job explaining the "why" behind the code he was making.
+It was a great refresher and taught me a lot a long the way.
+I had no experience with SQL databases before starting this course.
+And I was able to follow along and learn something new, and had a fun time doing it.

+The application itself creates and manages touraments, like college's March Madness tournament.
+The user can create and manage a tournement and it's teams and players.
+The tracker will create the matchups and will email participants on who their next matchup is.

 <!--
 **gradyco225/gradyco225** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.